apollographql/apollo-link/SPEC.md

 ## More examples

-Here is a list of planned fetchers with selected diagrams:
+Here is a list of planned links with selected diagrams:

 Base: